 Probate costs vary depending on the state in which probate is carried out.
 Though all states require the payment of court fees (which may only be a few hundred dollars), attorney fees could add significantly to the total cost.
 Typically, attorney fees are based on what is reasonable for the required tasks.
 These fees can rise significantly if the will is contested or when other extraordinary issues arise.

 Of course, all the probate court’s “help” with your affairs comes at a price.
 Probate can be very expensive.

-Depending on the state, probate and administrative fees can consume between 6 and 10 percent of your estate.1 That percentage is calculated before any deductions or liens are taken out.
+Depending on the state, probate and administrative fees can consume around 10 percent of your estate.1 That percentage is calculated before any deductions or liens are taken out.

 The proceedings of the probate courts are a matter of public record.
 Anyone with the time and inclination can go to the county courthouse and find out exactly how much you left to each heir and to whom you owed money.
 This leaves your heirs with little or no privacy.